4teamwork/simplelayout.base/README.txt

     interface.
 The slot interface tells the block where he should appear.
     The column interface desides the image scale.

-:Q: Recalculation if all images takes a very long time?
-:A: If you tick the box "Set simplelayout scales as image scales", the recalcultation
-    can take a very long time, because it has to calculate a lot of new scales on every image.

 :Q: My images will be resized by CSS?
 :A: Tick the box "Set simplelayout scales as image scales", restart zope an "recalc images".
     Don't use atct_tool for this action, because it will ignore paragraphs.